smallfryy/js-going-native/README.md

 ## Cross-Browser View
 - This should run on latest verison of Chrome, Safari, Firefox, IE.

+## A Note about Responsiveness
+- CSS has been styled for two types of media formatting: screens of min-width : 720px and max-width: 720px.

-## Christmas Wish List
+## Christmas Wish List (if I wanted to use JQuery)
-- Integrate with Aframe
+- Integrate with Aframe!
-- Some CSS animation on front-end
 - API unit testing
 - Tests in Selenium, Cucumber

 ## Blogging
--
+- I plan to write about my experiences with this project on my blog: blog.holly-peck.com.